-These instructions assume you’re building a typical app using Xcode using automatic code signing.
-Special entitlements issued via the new process are
+These instructions assume you’re building a typical app using Xcode with automatic code signing.
+Additional capabilities issued via the new process are

-compatible with manual code signing but I don’t cover those details.Note
+compatible with manual code signing but I don’t cover those details here.Note

 These instructions were written for Xcode 12.4, iOS 14.4, and the developer web site at the time of publication.